-The Earth currently has 19.6 billion chickens, 1.4 billion cattle, and 980 million pigs.
-If you added up all the world's livestock, they'd weigh more than humans and all other wild animals combined.
+The Earth currently has about 19.6 billion chickens, 1.4 billion cattle, and 980 million pigs being raised as livestock.
+If you added them all up, they'd weigh more than humans and all other wild animals combined.

 So where do those chickens, cattle, and pigs actually live?

 Glad you asked!
-Ben Schiller of Co.Exist points to a fascinating new set of maps laying out global livestock patterns around the world.
+Here's a fascinating set of maps from 2014 laying out global livestock patterns around the world.
 We can now pinpoint the location of chickens, cows, pigs, and ducks down to the square kilometer.
 (Maps of sheep and goats are still forthcoming.)

-As the researchers point out in an accompanying paper published in PLOS One, these maps are useful for tracking the environmental impact of ever-expanding livestock production as well as keeping tabs on the potential spread of disease like avian flu.
+As the researchers point out in an accompanying paper published in PLOS One last June, these maps are useful for tracking the environmental impact of ever-expanding livestock production as well as keeping tabs on the potential spread of disease like avian flu.
 So let's check it out (you can zoom in on the maps here):

 This one's straightforward: The density of cattle is highest in India, in east Africa, in northern Europe, and in South America.
 China's got plenty of cattle, although the country is less important here than it is for other types of livestock.

 Here's where the world's 19.6 billion chickens are